Tech-at-DU/ACS-2420-Introduction-to-iOS-Development/Lessons/05-Intro-to-MVC/README.md

 The least reusable part of an app 😰

 What are its responsibilities?
-It's basically the 🧠 of the app.
+It's basically the brain 🧠 of the app.

 - Order of method calls.
 - Refreshing the app.